Where to start…help…

 A productive morning spent unpacking, repacking for storage, some to go into the bin and some put out by the bin.
 We have a little man who comes by every day to see what we have for recycling.
 Most days he just gets bottles but today he got a treat, bags, a job lot of colourful unwanted Xmas hats…from when we had our bar.
 Handbags.”don’t know why you have so many bags “that was him indoors.
 So for once……I listened and I acted..well threw two out.

 Time to eat.….A first for me winged beans otherwise known as (Psophocarpus tetragonolobus), also known as the Goa bean, asparagus pea, four-angled bean, four-cornered bean, Manila bean, Mauritius bean, and winged pea.

 This is one of the most unusual beans; it produces delicious pods with four winged edges.
-Sliced and cooked with garlic, oyster sauce and a little maggi they were delicious.
+Sliced and cooked with garlic, oyster sauce and a little Maggi( Thai seasoning sauce) they were delicious.

-Winged bean is nutrient rich, and all parts of the plant are edible.
+Winged beans are nutrient-rich, and all parts of the plant are edible.
 Leaves can be eaten like spinach, flowers can be used in salads, tubers can be eaten raw or cooked, seeds can be used in similar ways as the soybean.